Manual for Mak-Rak CC

 Any search, reproduction, and document preparation necessitated by requests for information will be undertaken in accordance with the prescribed fees, eg. R50 per hour.

 Part 5.
 Manual Availability.
-In addition to the availability of this Manual at the South African Human Rights Commission, this Manual is available on the website of the Company or may also be obtained from the Information Officer of MAK-RAK CC In respect of hard copies, any transmission costs/postage will be for the account of the requester.
+In addition to the availability of this Manual at the South African Human Rights Commission, this Manual is available on the website of the Company or may also be obtained from the Information Officer of MAK-RAK PTY LTD In respect of hard copies, any transmission costs/postage will be for the account of the requester.